 For additional resources concerning the writing of the prospectus and examples of past prospectuses from our department, see the Graduate Assistant for access to the graduate files.

-No later than one quarter following their completion of 596, students pass a Prospectus Review, which is a meeting with a committee comprised of three members of the faculty (presumably the qualifying exam committee, although exceptions may be allowed in cases in which the prospectus requires the expertise of another faculty member) in which the prospectus is discussed.
+No later than one quarter following their completion of French 596, students pass a Prospectus Review, which is a meeting with a committee comprised of three members of the faculty (presumably the qualifying exam committee, although exceptions may be allowed in cases in which the prospectus requires the expertise of another faculty member) in which the prospectus is discussed.
 The purpose of the meeting is to enable students to present their ideas orally, answer questions, and receive constructive criticism from the committee before work on the dissertation gets underway, and to allow for dialogue among committee members.
 The student will be expected to defend the ideas in the prospectus itself as well as to demonstrate familiarity with works on the bibliography.

 The Graduate Committee recommends that the Prospectus Review be scheduled at the time of the qualifying exam.
 No later than two weeks in advance of the review, the student circulates to the committee members the prospectus, which is prepared according to the specific criteria provided by the department (see above) and includes a bibliography of primary and secondary works.
 Prior to the meeting, the student will consult with the members of the committee and make any requested revisions to the draft prospectus.
-Note: The student is responsible for submitting the PhD Prospectus form through TGS in Ceasar in advance of the meeting.
+Note: The student is responsible for submitting the PhD Prospectus form through TGS in Caesar in advance of the meeting.

 Each year a department colloquium will be organized, the express purpose of which will be to highlight the work of those students who successfully passed the Prospectus Review in the previous twelve months.
-All students are therefore expected to present their prospectus or subsequent dissertation work in progress in a department colloquium within one year of their Prospectus Review.
+All students are therefore expected to present their prospectus or subsequent dissertation work-in-progress in a department colloquium within one year of their Prospectus Review.